codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Negative-margins-for-overlapping-eb8e.md

 ## How does it work ?

-At the begining we have a margin of 10px around the light blue paragraph.
+At the beginning we have a margin of 10px around the light blue paragraph.
 If we visualize the margins, it looks like this :

 ![](.guides/img/with-margin.png)

-If we put the margin top to 0px, the two elements will touch but not overlap, like this :
+If we put the `margin-top` to 0px, the two elements will touch but not overlap, like this :

 ![](.guides/img/null-margin.png)